 I’ve already mentioned one of YouTube’s most discussed topics, the algorithm.

 YouTube’s algorithm ranks your videos for search results & recommends them on similar videos to your own.
 You see, YouTube is for entertainment & also for information.

 It is the 2nd largest search engine in the world… Second to its parent company Google of course.
-This means that you can get views on your videos by asking yourself a few questions.
+This means you can get video views by asking yourself a few questions.

 - What is it that people are looking for in my niche?

-- Is my content really based on these topics?
+- Is my content based on these topics?

 - Can I offer something of value to these potential viewers?

 If you can answer these questions positively, you’re going to be able to get views with Search Engine Optimization (SEO).